The Code Co-Occurrence Table

-The Co-occurrence Table in comparison to the Code Co-occurrence Explorer shows the frequencies of co-occurrence in form of a matrix similar to a correlation matrix that you may know from statistical software.
+The Co-occurrence analysis tool shows the frequencies of co-occurrence in a multitude of ways, for instance a matrix similar to a correlation matrix that you may know from statistical software, a Sankey diagram, or a force-directed graph.

-To open the tool, select the Analyze tab and click Co-Oc Table.
+To open the tool, select Analysis > Code Co-occurrence Table.

 First column / first row: The number below and behind each code shows how often the code is applied the entire project.
 This helps you to better evaluate the number of co-occurrences in the table cells.